BerkeleyLibrary/framework/README.md

 ## Testing

-Tests are written using Rails' default minitest framework.
+Tests are written using [RSpec](https://rspec.info/).
 Rails offers [extensive documentation](https://guides.rubyonrails.org/testing.html) on testing, much more than can be covered here, so take a look at it.
+(The Rails docs are based on Minitest, the default Rails test framework, but the general advice there still applies.)
+See the [rspec-rails](https://github.com/rspec/rspec-rails) documentation for additional features that support testing Rails applications with RSpec.

 After following the steps above to build your application, the easiest way to test it is to shell into a container running in "test mode":